Last modified on May 2021

 Q2.
 Can I drink milk to soothe diarrhoea during pregnancy?

-Studies have shown dairy can cause loose motion during pregnancy since the body might not have the required enzyme lactase to break it down.
+Studies have shown that during pregnancy dairy can cause loose motion since the body might not have the required enzyme lactase to break it down.
 Therefore, it’s best to avoid dairy products at this time.
 However, adding yoghurt to your diet will help as it is a fermented food and works by building healthy bacteria in the gut.

 Q3.
 Are loose motions during the first trimester common?